Muffler removals are thrown around on the internet as a viable performance-enhancing modification. But are they really?

 Performance exhausts can range from $300 to $700.

-Restoring your engine to excellent condition also helps enhance the sound it makes.
+Restoring your engine to superb condition also helps enhance the sound it makes.
 Get an oil change, pour in fuel supplements, and even consider an engine rebuild (if you have a few thousand dollars going spare).

 Concluding Thoughts